 Clave (pronounced "clah-vay") is both a rhythm and an instrument.
 The "son clave" rhythm is the fundamental rhythm in salsa music and has two main variations: the "3-2 clave" shown below, and the "2-3 clave" which has the two bars in the reverse order.
 The choice of 2-3 or 3-2 depends on the music's melody.
 It may start or stop during the music but will not change from one form to the other in a single piece.
 The "3-2" variation is used in the player below.

 The conga is a tall drum that is played with both hands.
 It may be played as part of a set of congas of different sizes.
-There is a good YouTube video by Nate Torres explaining the basic salsa conga rhythm known as the "tumbaó".
+The basic salsa conga rhythm is called the "tumbaó" (demonstrated by Nate Torres in this video).
 It is quite complex, but the loudest notes are the ones to watch for: the "boom-boom" open tones that occur on beats 4 and 4½ and again on beats 8 and 8½, and the "slap" on beats 2 and 6.
-This is the "Conga (basic)" rhythm in the player below.
+These accented notes are played by the "Conga (basic)" rhythm in the player below.

-A minor variation on the complex rhythm shown in the video can also be played below.
+The full tumbaó rhythm can also be played ("complex").
 The notation used is pairs of letters: "L" or "R" for left or right hand and then "H" for heel, "T" for toe or tip, "S" for slap and "O" for open.

 The cow bell (or "campana" or "bongo bell") is played by the bongo player during the louder parts of salsa music (the "montuno" or "mambo" sections).
 In the player below there is a basic rhythm which plays on just beats 1, 3, 5 and 7.
 These are the "strong" or "fundamental" beats of salsa.
 A more complex rhythm is also included in the player which adds some extra beats to the basic rhythm.
 The extra beats are different in the first and second bars and so give a clue about which bar is playing even when the clave has stopped.